 From Ukraine, I had a difficult decision to make.
 One of the other goals of this trip was to get to the Greek island of Alonnisos and to my friends Colin and Deborah.
 From here, I could easily return to Prague and fly to Greece, or I could press on south, through Romania, and continue the drive.
 The Romanian Black Sea resort of Vama Veche was also on that “Ten Places” list for 2019, so in the end, the blog won out (as I knew it would).

 I’ll step things up here and merely list the stops and add a few descriptive sentences where needed.
 From Chernivtsi/Czernowitz, I crossed the Romanian border to Suceava, where I had dinner with my old friends, Paula and Costi, and spent the night.
-The next day, I made the long haul through eastern Romania, along mostly crowded two-lane highways, to Vama Veche and a few sunny, well-deserved days on the seacoast.
-I know that “Vama,” these days, has plenty of detractors – Romanians themselves are both quick to criticize and yet secretly love their hedonistic, student resort from the 1980s.
-I never had the chance to experience it back then and really appreciate the resort’s decidedly anti-glam image, where hippies and hipsters, in equal number, co-mingle over beach and beers.
+The next day, I made the long haul through eastern Romania, along mostly crowded two-lane highways, to Vama Veche and a few sunny days on the seacoast.
+I know that “Vama” has plenty of detractors – Romanians themselves are both quick to criticize and yet secretly love their hedonistic, student resort from the 1980s.
+I never had the chance to experience it back then and really appreciate the resort’s decidedly anti-glam image, where hippies and hipsters, in equal number, co-mingle over beach and beer.

 From Bucharest, I cut through south-central Romania, trying to guess the best place to cross the Danube River over into Bulgaria.
 Though both Romania and Bulgaria are members of the EU, neither is in the bloc’s Schengen Zone, so normal border and customs procedures apply (arggh!).
 I put in for the night in the Romanian city of Craiova, and after an evening of dinner and drinks with another friend, Monica, the next day I drove down to a nearly abandoned car-ferry port at Bechet.
-I entered Bulgaria (slowly) from there.
+I entered Bulgaria (on a very slow boat) from there.

-After all that travel, I decided to head over to Sofia for a couple of nights rest at an airport hotel I’d found on my previous trip to the country last November.
-I love Bulgaria … and especially Bulgarian food … but this particular stay was marred by a nasty bout of food poisoning (contracted ironically at a restaurant, Boho, I’d previously recommended for inclusion in the Lonely Planet guidebook).
-I’d pull it if I could, but readers beware.
+After all that travel, I decided to head over to Sofia for a couple of nights rest at an airport hotel I’d found on my previous trip to the country last year.
+I love Bulgaria (and especially Bulgarian food), but this particular stay was marred by a nasty bout of food poisoning (contracted ironically at a restaurant, Boho, I’d previously recommended for inclusion in the Lonely Planet guidebook).
+I’d pull it out of the book if I could, but readers beware.
 It was a poorly cooked burger that got me.

 After Alonnisos, it was time to start the long drive back to Prague.
 Instead of retracing my route, though, I cut up through the former Yugoslavia, dividing my time between the North Macedonian capital, Skopje, and Serbia’s capital, Belgrade.
 Skopje, with its enormous buildings, baubles and statues, certainly merits its own post, so stay tuned for that.
 The city has so many statues and plastic façades it looks like the closing down sale at a garden center.
 (I wish that were my line, but for that one I have to credit a fellow journalist on Twitter, Alastair Jamieson).